scionproto/scion/doc/ControlPlanePKI.md

 - The signature of the AS certificate can be verified with the public key authenticated by the Issuer certificate
-- The signature of the Issuer certificate can be verified with the issuing key in the referenced TRC.
+- The signature of the Issuer certificate can be verified with the issuing grant key in the referenced TRC.
 - The AS certificate validity period is covered by the Issuer certificate period.
 - The Issuer certificate validity period is covered by the referenced TRC validity period.